Dummy MicroStrategy Attribute With a Text or Number Value

 In this article, I will be providing detailed instructions on how to create dummy MicroStrategy attributes with either a fixed text or number value.
 In some of my past projects, I have used these attributes as placeholders in Report Services Documents to create spacing in grids, among other data visualization hacks where a fixed attribute value is required.

-Once created, the attribute will return the assigned fixed value for every row of data as displayed in the grid report picture below (columns 3 and 4).
-To avoid any possibility of cross joins in the grid report SQL query, use a common dimension table (like a calendar dimension) as the lookup table for the dummy attribute.
+Once created, the attribute will return the assigned fixed value for every row of data.
+To avoid any possibility of cross joins in the grid report SQL query, use a common dimension table (like a calendar dimension) as the Source table for the dummy attribute.

 1 – In MicroStrategy Developer, navigate to the folder where you wish to create the attribute, right-click in it and select New > Attribute.